-The Canon FD lens mount has a lot of options that are very well-priced today.
+Moreover, the Canon FD lens mount this camera comes with offers a wide range of options that are reasonably priced even today.

 Key Features That Set the Canon AE-1 Apart